-New York Times bestselling author Gary Marcus is an artificial intelligence (AI) pioneer whose lifelong love of AI’s promise has informed a realist’s perspective on the current boom of large language models like ChatGPT, which he explained on The Ezra Klein Show.
-As seen in a recent 60 Minutes appearance, the Emeritus Professor of Psychology and Neural Science at NYU has emerged as a prominent skeptic not of AI itself, but of the potential path that companies using AI may find themselves on if they do not adequately prepare themselves.
+New York Times bestselling author Gary Marcus is an artificial intelligence (AI) pioneer whose lifelong love of AI’s promise has informed a realist’s perspective on the current boom of large language models like ChatGPT.
+In outstanding testimony before the U.S. Senate in May 2023, a new TED Talk, a recently-published New York Times Q&A, and as seen in a recent 60 Minutes appearance, the Emeritus Professor of Psychology and Neural Science at NYU has emerged as a prominent voice urging for international AI research and regulation.

 Taking a Human-Centered Approach To Generative AI